-- In Europe, the more arid Mediterranean zone will be subject to prolonged droughts and the more humid north will become more susceptible to floods caused by peaks of extreme rainfall.
-There will also be an uncontrollable increase in African emigration, as indicated above; - In the Middle East, a region, which is already arid or semi-arid, rainfall levels will fall still further, which will certainly increase tensions regarding the management of scarce water resources, e.g. on the Jordan Valley and in the Tigris and Euphrates Basin; - In Asia, the impacts of climate change will be particularly severe, above all in India, Pakistan and Bangladesh.
-The increasing sea levels, the increasing frequency and intensity of cyclones, the alteration of the monsoon cycle and the reduction of water from the Himalayas, will affect the habitat and means of subsistence of millions of people.
+- In Europe, the more arid Mediterranean zone might be subject to prolonged droughts and the more humid north will become more susceptible to floods caused by peaks of extreme rainfall.
+There will also be an uncontrollable increase in African emigration, as indicated above; - In the Middle East, a region, which is already arid or semi-arid, rainfall levels will plummet, thus increasing tensions regarding the management of scarce water resources, e.g. on the Jordan Valley and in the Tigris and Euphrates Basin; - In Asia, the impacts of climate change might be particularly severe, above all in India, Pakistan and Bangladesh.
+The increasing sea levels, the increasing frequency and intensity of cyclones, the alteration of the monsoon cycle and the possible reduction of water from the Himalayas, would affect the habitat and means of subsistence of millions of people.
 The loss of productivity in agriculture will increase the number of undernourished people in a population, which continues to grow, which will also be exposed to an increase of infectious diseases.
 In Central Asia, we are already witnessing increasing water shortages.
-This situation has worsened with the retreat of the glaciers in Tajikistan and Kirgizstan, which increases problems related to agriculture and electricity production in a region already marked by political and social tensions; - In Latin America, the climatic alterations will give rise to the increased salinity and desertification of agricultural land, above all in drier regions.
-The alteration of rainfall patterns and the retreat of the Andes glaciers will have a major impact on water resources for human consumption, agriculture and power production.
-The Caribbean, the coastal areas of which will be at risk from rising sea levels, will be increasingly affected by hurricanes of great intensity.
-The collapse of the Amazonian forest will have a radical effect on the natural environment in South America, with incalculable economic and social consequences.
-Water and food shortages throughout the region will certainly increase the migratory pressure in the direction of the United States; - In the Artic Continent, the utilization of a new maritime route and the opening to exploitation of large terrestrial areas, which are expected to contain about 25% of the reserves of fossil fuels and others mineral resources, is a matter of concern.
-In fact, several countries like Russia, Norway and others have already made statements considering its historic rights over this large strategic area.
-In the meantime the United Nations have started discussions on how to consider these territories common patrimony of the humanity.
-The sooner to find an agreement involving the international community the better, to avoid potential conflicts in the near future.
+This situation has worsened with the retreat of the glaciers in Tajikistan and Kyrgyzstan, which increases problems related to agriculture and electricity production in a region already marked by political and social tensions; - In Latin America, the climatic alterations might increased the level of salinity and the desertification of agricultural land, above all in drier regions.
+The alteration of rainfall patterns and the retreat of the Andes glaciers might have a major impact on water resources for human consumption, agriculture and power production.
+The Caribbean, the coastal areas of which will be at risk from rising sea levels, would be increasingly affected by hurricanes of great intensity.
+The collapse of the Amazonian forest would have a radical effect on the natural environment in South America, with incalculable economic and social consequences.
+Water and food shortages throughout the region would certainly increase the migratory pressure on the borders of the United States: - In the Arctic, the use of a new maritime route opening new accesses to large terrestrial areas containing about 25% of the reserves of fossil fuels and other mineral resources and to their exploitationis a matter of concern.
+In fact, several countries, Russia, Norway, Iceland Canada and the USA, have already made statements considering their historic rights over this large strategic area.
+In the meantime the United Nations has started discussions on how to consider these territories a common patrimony of the humanity.
+To avoid potential conflicts in the near future the sooner an agreement involving the international community is concluded, the better,.

-In the light of this scenario it is of fundamental importance to promote adaptation to climate change by adopting measures, which increase the ability of people to protect themselves and which protect our societies and economies from the effects of climate change.
+In the light of this scenario it is essential to promote adaptation to climate change by adopting measures, which increase the ability of people to protect themselves and which protect our societies and economies from the effects of climate change.
 It will also be essential to develop a preventive attitude and to prepare people to face environmental catastrophes, above all those population groups, which are more likely to be affected by such calamities.

 A preventive attitude, planning and preparedness will be the best way to face the future.
-They must be the priority for all those involved in the resolution of the questions related to the problems of climate change and resource shortages.
-In this context, States and institutions attempt to predict the future but sometimes overlook serious situations which exist now.
+They must be a priority for all those involved in resolution of the questions related to climate change and resource shortages.
+In this context, States and institutions must attempt to predict the future but sometimes have to face serious situations which exist now.